Project In Humanity

 Upper Atmosphere Sensitivity: Water vapor at high altitudes is particularly effective at trapping heat, where even small increases can have a disproportionate impact on climate.

-2. Increased Contrail and Cirrus Cloud Formation
+B. Increased Cloud Formation

-3. Disruption of Regional Weather Patterns
+C. Disruption of Regional Weather Patterns

 Water Cycle Intensification: Increased water vapor amplifies the global water cycle, making wet regions wetter and dry regions drier.